cta-observatory/ctapipe/docs/development/code-guidelines.rst

 Code Guidelines
 ===============

+Coding should follow the CTA coding guidelines when possible (those are defined in a separate document form the SYS group)

 Here, we list useful guidelines for the logical structure of code (see also the style-guide for code style)